 Chris: Yeah, of course.
 Yeah.

 Becky: Of course.
 And the big screen and you're with a bunch of other people experiencing it together.
 And that is much more of an engaging experience.
 So, we try to think about that when we plan activities, right?
 We try to make the sights and sounds and the environment support the activity that we're doing; it makes it a more engaging experience.
-But I think the part about our engaged living programs that's so important is that, because it gives our seniors opportunities to touch on many dimensions of wellness.
+But I think the part about our Engaged Lifestyle programs that's so important is that, because it gives our seniors opportunities to touch on many dimensions of wellness.
 We give them opportunities every day to keep a life balance going with spirit—you know, things that touch their spiritual needs—and rest, fun and recreation, educational opportunities, and ways to be productive.
 All those kind of things, so that every day they're given all those opportunities to stay active and well.

 Chris: Yeah.
 Meaning and purpose.
 And one of the things that I said earlier that we want the people watching to be able to lead the life—live the life that they want to live.